-A decision support system (DSS) is a computerized information system used to help in decision-making activities in an organization or a business by analyzing large datasets and it compiles the information which can be used to solve problems and make better decisions.
+A decision support system (DSS) is a computerized information system used to help in decision-making activities in an organization or a business by analyzing large datasets.
+It compiles the information that can be used to solve problems and make better decisions.

-It proposes using the theory of options to analyze, understand and quantify flexibility systematically through the use of DSS to a class of decision-making scenarios.
+It proposes using the theory of options to systematically analyze, understand, and quantify flexibility systematically through DSS use to a class of decision-making scenarios.
 The flexibility derived from this application is conceived as an options portfolio change in value.
 Anecdotal evidence of DSS value reported in the MIS literature is compared with the information provided by options theorization.
 Provide education and support to University members who provide support to disabled students.

 Components of DSS